Operational Research Society: Governance

-Several committees support the Council in carrying out its duties.
-Each committee focuses on specific areas such as financial oversight, scholarly output, and professional development.
-The management of the society is overseen by a General Council, consisting of up to 36 members.
-Its affairs are managed by a board, consisting of five officers elected by the membership, including the President, the immediate Past President or the President Elect, two vice presidents, an Honorary Treasurer, and up to six members of the General Council.
+The management of the society is overseen by a General Council.
+Its affairs are managed by a board, consisting of five officers elected by the membership and up to six members of the General Council.

-The current president is Professor Sanja Petrovic.
+The current president is Gilbert Owusu.
 Previous presidents have included Sir Owen Wansbrough-Jones, Maurice Kendall, John Giffard, 3rd Earl of Halsbury, George Alfred Barnard, and K. D. Tocher.